Recover at Route 50 CrossFit

 6. Improves Skin Health

-The combination of heat and cold exposure can positively affect the skin.
-Saunas may help cleanse the skin by promoting sweating, while cold plunges can tighten pores and improve skin tone.
-The alternating temperatures can contribute to a healthy complexion.
+Temperature contrast may have positive effects on the skin.
+Heat from a sauna can help cleanse the skin by promoting sweating, while exposure to cooler conditions may help tighten pores and improve skin tone.
+This variation in temperature can contribute to a healthier-looking complexion.

 7. Reduces Stress

-Both saunas and cold plunges have been linked to stress reduction.
-Saunas promote relaxation by increasing the release of endorphins, the body’s natural feel-good chemicals.
-Then, the shock of cold water in an ice bath can help trigger the release of stress-reducing hormones.
+Both heat and cold exposure have been associated with stress reduction.
+Saunas can promote relaxation by increasing the release of endorphins, the body’s natural feel-good chemicals.
+Exposure to cold conditions may also trigger a physiological response that helps reduce stress levels.

-With Plunge, you should set your at-home sauna to 140-200°F, and your cold plunge bath can go as low as 37°F. Individual tolerance to heat and cold varies, so listen to your body and adjust the duration and intensity accordingly.
-Here are some recommendations for setting up a sauna and ice bath routine:
+You should set your at-home sauna to 140-200°F, Individual tolerance to heat, so listen to your body and adjust the duration and intensity accordingly.
+Here are some recommendations for setting up a sauna routine:

 Most importantly, keep a water bottle nearby so you can stay hydrated throughout your contrast therapy routine.